What is a Competitive Analysis and How to Do One

 How do I compare competition on Twitter?

-To compare competition on Twitter, brands can tap into Competitive Insights and Benchmarking to find opportunities on Twitter — this lets brands set benchmarks for their own performance, analyze their creative assets to see what performs better and even look at their competitors cross-channel content to spot industry trends.
+To compare competition on Twitter, brands can tap into Competitive Insights and Benchmarking to find opportunities on Twitter — this lets brands set benchmarks for their own performance, analyze their creative assets to see what performs better and even look at their competitor's cross-channel content to spot industry trends.

 Is SWOT a competitive analysis?

 A SWOT analysis (looking at your brand's strengths, weaknesses, opportunities, and threats) is a great piece to include in your overall strategy, and while it is a way to analyze competitors, it's often used as a piece within your larger social media competitive analysis.
-A competitive analysis might include a SWOT analysis, but will also detail your competitor's content mix, follower demographic, social share of voice, and any other granular details you want to compare.
+A competitive analysis might include a SWOT analysis but will also detail your competitor's content mix, follower demographic, social share of voice, and any other granular details you want to compare.

-The Only Social Platform Marketers Need To Succeed and Scale
+The Only Software Marketers Need to Succeed and Scale